-Buried as an "Unknown" at the Manila American Cemetery - PVT Martin Kunik, served with Company H, 31st Infantry Regiment in the Philippines at the outbreak of WW2.
-Martin was captured by the Japanese when General King surrendered the Bataan forces on 9 April 1942.
-Martin died at the notorious POW Camp Cabanatuan in July 1942.
+Buried as an "Unknown" at the Manila American Cemetery - PVT Martin Kunik, served with Company H, 31st Infantry Regiment in the Philippines.
+He died at Cabanatuan and is buried as an Unknown at the Manila American Cemetery

 Welcome to stories of sacrifice.
 World War two.
 American P O.

 W. M. I. A's in the Philippines.
 This is a production of the U. S. P o W m i A Families located I'm your host